 When Does Marijuana Use Become Addiction?

-- Continuing to take a drug when it is no longer medically necessary
+- Continuing to take marijuana when no longer medically necessary

-- Requiring increased amounts of a substance to achieve the desired effect
+- Requiring increased amounts of marijuana to achieve the desired effects

-- Experiencing emotional instability, lethargy, or physical discomfort when the effect wears off
+- Experiencing emotional instability, lethargy, or physical discomfort when effects subside

-- Much time is spent thinking about and acquiring the substance of choice
+- Spending significant time thinking about and acquiring marijuana

 - Engaging in physically hazardous activities to self or others while under the influence

-- Stealing or borrowing money to pay for the substance
+- Stealing or borrowing money to pay for marijuana

 - Becoming distant from and struggling to get along with loved ones and friends